 Best Written American Musical – Moss Hart – 1955 Writers Guild of America

 A Star is Born is a classic and remains a popular film to this day.
 It was Judy Garland’s comeback film and it is still one of her most popular features.
 Not only that, but the soundtrack is so popular, that is has never been out of print.
 In 1983 the film was restored.
 Although they had a hard time finding the missing scenes, some were found, such as two musical numbers.

 A Star is Born remains a popular story.
-Not only was it remade with Barbra Streisand in the lead, but rumor has it that actor and director Clint Eastwood is trying to revive the story once more.
-Proving that the film is timeless.
+Not only was it remade with Barbra Streisand in the lead, but it is now a popualr ‘new’ film with Bradley Cooper and Lady Gaga.